-Share Ownership at December 31, 2019 - Exceeded his share ownership requirement
+Share Ownership at December 31, 2020 - Exceeded his share ownership requirement

-- Actual Shar e Ownership5 Multiple of Base Salary Share e Units Share Units Required Multiple on Directly Held Shares Directly Held (\$) Units Vested (\$) Units Subject to Vesting (\$) Units Total Ownership (\$) Units Directly Held Vested Subject to Vesting Total Ownership 2.5 1,013,344 14,570 - 979,055 14,077 1,992,399 28,647 2.6 - 2.5 5.2
+Actual Share e Ownership5 Multiple of Base Salary Share Units Shar e Units Required Multiple on Directly Held Shares Directly Held (\$) Units Vested (\$) Units Subject to Vesting (Pre-tax) (\$) Units Total Ownership (\$) Unit s Directly Held Vested Subject to Vesting (Pre-tax) Total Ownership 2.5 \$1,741,633 18,020 - \$6,118,912 63,310 \$7,860,545 81,330 4.4 - 15.3 19.7

-Amounts shown represent RSUs, valued as of the date of grant and assuming that the target performance for the cumulative annual growth rate ("CAGR") of the Corporation's EPS over a three-year period is achieved.
-The target CAGR for units granted in 2019 and 2018 was 20% while the target CAGR for units granted in 2017 was 15%.
+1 Amounts shown represent RSUs, valued as of the date of grant and assuming that the target performance for the cumulative annual growth rate ("CAGR") of the Corporation's EPS over a three-year period is achieved.
+The target CAGR for units granted in 2018 to 2020 was 20%.
 Actual payments or issuance of Common Shares related to these RSUs, if any, will be determined when the units vest and any payments will be based upon the share price on the TSX at the vesting date.

-Represents the dollar amount based on the grant date fair value of the option awards determined using the Black-Scholes option pricing method.
+2 Represents the dollar amount based on the grant date fair value of the option awards determined using the Black-Scholes option pricing method.
 The assumptions used in the Black-Scholes option pricing method have been presented in the Corporation's annual audited consolidated financial statements.

-Mr. Khouri was hired to the role of Executive Vice President and Chief Financial Officer upon the departure of Mr. Yeilding in August 2019.
+3 Mr. Khouri was hired to the role of Executive Vice President and Chief Financial Officer in August 2019.
 Upon joining the Corporation, Mr. Khouri was granted a one-time upfront RSU grant equivalent to \$394,100.
+In addition, Mr. Khouri was granted an additional Option grant equivalent to \$170,000 in March 2021.

-This amount includes a car allowance of \$12,000 per annum.
+4This amount includes a car allowance of \$12,000 per annum.

-Based on the closing price of the Common Shares on the TSX as at December 31, 2019, of \$69.55.
+5 Based on the closing price of the Common Shares on the TSX as at December 31, 2020 of \$96.65.